Eejain/academic-kickstart/content/slides/edutech_w6.md

 ###  Belonging (Meaning)
 - In game: grow together with the community
 - Ideal learning environment: learners feel connected to their teachers and peers
-- Can you think of some strategies of connecting students and instructors during online learning (such as this seminar)?
+- Can you think of some strategies of connecting students and instructors during online learning?

 ---